skirsch/Czech/README.md

 * Dose 2 was given starting in 2021 with the greatest number of doses given mid-year
 * You had to wait 8 months after dose 2 before getting a booster.
 * Pfizer rolled out first in Jan 2021.
 Moderna rolled out in Feb 2021.
-* Vaccines were randomly distributed for those wishing to get vaxxed.
+* Vaccines were non systematically distributed for those wishing to get vaxxed.
 * People were not allowed to select which vaccines they got.
 * These are the stats for Dose 2 vaccines given in 2021 along with the total number of deaths until the end of 2022.
 Note that we compute the deaths later for each age group within 1 year from the shot which is the accurate way to do the mortality rate calculation.
 So these are just baseline stats.
 CMR is the crude mortality rate (deaths/doses).
 If the vaccines are all safe, the CMR numbers should be very similar.
 CMR deaths per 100,000 persons.
 Time to die is not factored into this crude estimate, but even without doing that, you can see a HUGE problem.